oxivanisher/JamesII/README.md

 * Voice-Commands (managed) to control James via voice!
 Just like LCARS (if you add some fantasy ;) )...
 Yes, this is wy older than Alexa, Siri or Google Assistant

 ### Python 3
-JamesII was partially ported to python 3.
-The core things are working, but there might be errors found in the future.
+JamesII is mostly ported to python 3.
+The core things are working great, but there might be errors found in the future.
 The most errors had to do with UTF-8, encoding and decoding things.
-The following plugins where not tested with python
+The following plugins where not tested with python 3 since I don't use them (anymore?):
-3:

 * Dbus-Notify
 * HTTP Server
 * Monitor